 Laboratory courses are defined as courses in a primarily hands-on format.
 In laboratory courses, one hour of credit is given for two 60-minute periods of application.*

-* Please note: In instrumental performance ensembles, one hour of credit is given for one 60-minute period of supervised instruction plus one 30-minute period of unsupervised instruction.
-Instrumental ensembles meet for a total of 3 hours per week (2 hours supervised; 1 hour unsupervised).
+*Please note: In instrumental performance ensembles, one hour of credit is given for one 60-minute period of supervised instruction.
+Instrumental ensembles meet for a total of 2 hours per week.
 Instrumentalists in both small and large ensembles earn 2 hours of credit for each 15-week semester of classroom instruction plus a final exam in the form of a public performance.

 In vocal performance classes, one hour of credit is given for one 60-minute period of supervised instruction.
 Vocal performance classes meet for a total of 3 hours per week (3 hours supervised).
 Vocalists earn 3 hours of credit for each 15-week semester of classroom work plus a final exam in the form of a public performance.

 Private Instruction is defined as a course in a one-on-one format focusing on technique on an instrument or voice.
 Private Instruction faculty also prepare students for their annual juries.
 Students must complete fifteen 1-hour lessons within each given semester to earn one credit.
 Note: Private instruction may not extend beyond the immediate 15-week semester.